lockedatapublished/itsalocke/content/company/steph-31.md

 ## Links and resources

 Take a look at our [avaliable training here](https://itsalocke.com/training/onlinetraining/).
-Make sure when you contact to organise, and book your training, that you use code **STEPH31** for your 31% discount. *Valid until june 2nd 2019, not mixable with other discounts.*
+Make sure when you contact to organise, and book your training, that you use code **STEPH31** for your 31% discount. *Valid until June 2nd 2019, not mixable with other discounts.*